-The following goods may be placed in a duty free shop:
+The following goods may be placed in a duty free shop: 1.
+Uncleared goods.

-- 1. Uncleared goods. - 2.
-Customs cleared goods when refund of duty is permitted according to Article 7, paragraph 1, point 7. - 3.
-Domestic products.
-When the refund of price compensation charges thereon is permitted or the payment of price compensation is permitted for a product upon exportation according to Articles 85 or 85 A of law No. 99/1993, on the production, pricing and sales of agricultural products, the refund of price compensation charges or the payment of price compensation shall be permitted when the products have been placed in a duty free shop.
+2. Customs cleared goods when refund of duty is permitted according to Article 7, paragraph

+1, point 7.

+3. Domestic products.
+When the refund of price compensation charges thereon is permitted or the payment of price compensation is permitted for a product upon exportation according to Articles 85 or 85 A of [the Act on Agricultural Goods no 99/1993], the refund of price compensation charges or the payment of price compensation shall be permitted when the products have been placed in a duty free shop.